mental health during menopause

 - Stress: Coping with the various physical and emotional changes during menopause can create a sense of emotional pressure and stress.

-- Eating Disorders: Some individuals may attempt to regain control over their changing bodies by trying to manage their diet.
+- Eating disorders: Some may attempt to regain control over their changing bodies by trying to manage their diet.
+This can be because they have concerns over their body image or may experience body dysmorphic disorder (BDD).

-Self-awareness and self-care: Recognise and understand the signs and symptoms of menopause.
-Self-awareness can help you manage the physical and emotional changes more effectively, while healthy eating, regular exercise and adequate sleep will positively impact your energy level and mood.
+- Self-awareness and self-care: Recognise and understand the signs and symptoms of menopause.
+Self-awareness can help you manage the physical and emotional changes more effectively, self-care practices like healthy eating, doing any form of movement that feels good and adequate sleep will positively impact your energy level and mood.

-Talk to your employer: If applicable, talk with your employer or HR department about your menopausal symptoms.
+- Talk to your employer: If applicable, talk with your employer about your menopausal symptoms.
 Share your needs and any accommodations that might help you perform your best at work.

 support